-Greenhouse Gas Emissions5
+Greenhouse Gas Emissions

-The latest analysis of observations from the WMO Global Atmosphere Watch shows that globally averaged surface concentrations calculated from this in-situ network for CO_2 , CH_4 and N_2O reached new highs.
-The growth rates of the CO_2 , CH_4 and N_2O concentrations in the atmosphere averaged over the 2015-2017 period for which data have been completed and processed are each about 20% higher than those over 2011-2015.
-Preliminary analysis shows that in May 2018 the CO_2 annual mean concentration at Mauna Loa Observatory, Hawaii, reached 417ppm [https://sioweb.ucsd.edu/programs/keelingcurve/] and the increase from 2017 to 2018 was 1.97 ppm.
+The latest analysis of observations from the WMO Global Atmosphere Watch shows that globally averaged surface concentrations calculated from this in-situ network for CO2, CH4 and N2O reached new highs.
+The growth rates of the CO2, CH4 and N2O concentrations in the atmosphere averaged over the 2015-2017 period for which data have been completed and processed are each about 20% higher than those over 2011-2015.
+Preliminary analysis shows that in May 2018 the CO2 annual mean concentration at Mauna Loa Observatory, Hawaii, reached 417ppm [https://sioweb.ucsd.edu/programs/keelingcurve/] and the increase from 2017 to 2018 was 1.97 ppm.
 From January to August 2019 the increase in the concentration (de-seasonalized trend) was 0.85 ppm.
+2020 saw a 6% reduction but there was a rebound of 4% by October 2021 negating many of the gains made during the COVID pandemic.